rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/offerings/README.md

 You can select the default staff member for the Product tickets.
 This dropdown will list the available staff members.
 The staff member choosen here will be assigned to the tickets created for this Product.

-This default assignee will override the default assignee set in the General Settings.
-(Ref 7.1 General for details)
+This product assignee will override the default assignee set in the General Settings.
+(Ref [Section 7.1.
+General](http://docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/general.html#3-default-assignee) for details)

 This is also an optional field.

-All Helpdesk Products will be visible in Choose Products dropdown in the support form (Ref Section 7.1.
-General for details)
+All Helpdesk Products will be visible in Choose Products dropdown in the support form (Ref [Section 7.1.
+General](http://docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/general.html#support-form) for details)

 ##Columns